bk138/droidVNC-NG/README.md

 4. Apply the settings, sometimes it requires rebooting a router.
 5. Figure out your public address i.e. <https://www.hashemian.com/whoami/>.
 6. Use this address and port from above to connect to your device.

+### Reverse VNC

+Here's how to connect to a listening VNC viewer or repeater without opening a server port:
+1. Leave the VNC port **blank**, which will get the Admin Panel to state the server **isn't** listening for incoming connections.
+2. Make outbound connections by choosing either "Connect to a **listening viewer**" or "Connect to a **repeater**".

 ### How to Pre-seed Preferences